jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

--   [Critique of Cross-lagged pannel models](#critique-of-cross-lagged-pannel-models)
+-   [Critique of cross-lagged pannel models](#critique-of-cross-lagged-pannel-models)
 -   [RI-CLPM](#ri-clpm)
 -   [Implemmenting the RI-CLPM in R](#implemmenting-the-ri-clpm-in-r)